AbdullahGumi/abdullahgumi/README.md

 <h1 align="center">Hi 👋, I'm Abdullah Gumi</h1>

-A 25 years old Fullstack Developer with 5 years of professional experience.
+Fullstack Developer with 7 years of professional experience.
 Proficient in Frontend and Backend development utilizing technologies such as React, React Native, Node, and TypeScript.
 <br/>